xvik/dropwizard-guicey/README.md

 Features:
 * Guice injector created on run phase (now both dropwizard-guice and dropwizardry-guice do the same)
+* Compatible with guice restrictive options: `disableCircularProxies`, `requireExactBindingAnnotations` and `requireExplicitBindings`
 * Flexible HK2 integration
 * No base classes for application or guice module (only bundle registration required)
 * Configurable installers mechanism: each supported feature (task install, health check install, etc) has it's own installer and may be disabled